-- 3. In the event that the Company implements a merger (limited to a case in which the Company ceases to exist due to the merger), absorption-type split, incorporation-type split, share exchange or share transfer (hereinafter collectively referred to as "act of organizational restructuring"), the Company shall grant subscription rights to shares of a company specified in (a) through (e) under Article 236, paragraph 1, item 8 of the Companies Act (hereinafter, "the restructuring in accordance with the conditions below.
+- 3. In the event that the Company implements a merger (limited to a case in which the Company ceases to exist due to the merger), absorption-type split, incorporation-type split, share exchange or share transfer (hereinafter collectively referred to as "act of organizational restructuring"), the Company shall grant subscription rights to shares of a company specified in (a) through (e) under Article 236, paragraph 1, item 8 of the Companies Act (hereinafter, "the restructured company") to owners of subscription rights to shares on the effective date of the act of organizational restructuring in accordance with the conditions below.
 This shall be limited to the case where the grant of subscription rights to shares of the restructured company is stipulated in the absorption-type merger agreement, consolidation-type merger agreement, absorption-type company split agreement, incorporation-type company split plan, share exchange agreement, or share transfer plan. - (1) The number of subscription rights to shares in the restructured company to be granted - The same number of subscription rights to shares as the number of subscription rights to shares owned by respective holders shall be granted. - (2) The class of shares of the restructured company to be issued upon exercise of subscription rights to shares The class of shares shall be common shares of the restructured company. - (3) The number of shares of the restructured company to be issued upon exercise of subscription rights to shares The number of shares of the restructured company to be issued upon exercise of subscription rights to shares shall be determined in accordance with the aforementioned Note 1, taking into consideration the conditions of the act of organizational restructuring. - (4) The amount of assets to be contributed upon exercise of subscription rights to shares